mrismanaziz/Reforestation/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!